Chair: M. Carol Zuegner

 JRM 335.
 History of American Mass Media.
 3 credits.
 FA, SP

-The course surveys mass media in America and its role in society from the forerunners of the newspaper, to contemporary newspapers and magazines, the development of broadcasting and cable and current trends in electronic and print media.
+The course surveys mass media in America and its role in society from the forerunners of the newspaper, to contemporary newspapers and magazines, the development of broadcasting and cable and current trends in digital media.
 P: Soph. stdg. or IC.

 JRM 341.
 Public Relations Writing.
 3 credits.
 SP, SU